-Planning Department says School Education Department does not have powers to approve the new scheme
+The scheme has been scrapped because the Planning Department says that the School Education Department does not have legal powers to approve such an idea

 A scheme to set up mini science centres in aided schools across the state from this financial year has been scrapped because the Planning Department says that the School Education Department does not have legal powers to approve such an idea.

 The School Education Department wanted legislators to contribute around Rs 1.85 lakh each from their local area fund for the centres.
 Senior minister Vinod Tawde-led School Education Department had issued a government resolution (GR) for setting up mini science centres at the cost of Rs 1.85 lakh each on May 18 this year.